ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 Editor: Interface Overview
 **************************

-Alyvix Editor allows you to create and execute scripts composed of multiple test case objects which are more complex than those that you can create and execute by Alyvix Designer and Robot alone.
-These scripts are composed of sequential, conditional and loop commands, including support for subroutines.
+Alyvix Editor allows you to create and execute complex scripts composed of multiple test case objects.
+Each test case script is composed of sequential, conditional and loop commands, including support for subroutines and mapped templates.

-The Editor interface includes Alyvix Selector and Designer as collapsible panels, which let you view and choose test case objects to include in the scripts.
+The Editor interface includes Alyvix Selector and Designer as collapsible subpanels, which let you view and choose test case objects to include when building a script.

 .. todo::

    * CC:  Make sure the descriptions of Editor (and Designer and Selector) in other places don't contradict the above and are xerox copies.

-You can start Alyvix Editor by itself from the command prompt (you can find information about its :ref:`command arguments here <test_case_building_editor_launch>`):
+To :ref:`run Alyvix Editor from the command prompt <test_case_building_editor_launch>`, use the following command:

 .. code-block:: doscon
    :class: short-code-block

-   C:\Alyvix\testcases> python alyvix_editor.py -f <file-name>
+   C:\Alyvix\testcases> alyvix_editor -f <file-name>

-You will then see the Editor interface as shown here, which includes Selector and Designer:
+This loads the Editor interface, which has the following major components:

 .. image:: images/ae_full_interface_numbered.png
    :class: image-boxshadow